Mathematical Foundations of Polyphonic Music Generation via Structural Inductive Bias: The Principle of Modular Capacity Scaling

 \subsection{Formal Definition}

 Let $\mathcal{M}$ be the data manifold embedded in $\mathbb{R}^D$.
-We define the \textit{Intrinsic Modular Capacity} required for a distinct semantic cluster (e.g., a specific knowledge domain) as the integral of its singular value density within a critical correlation radius.
+I define the \textit{Intrinsic Modular Capacity} required for a distinct semantic cluster (e.g., a specific knowledge domain) as the integral of its singular value density within a critical correlation radius.

-\begin{theorem}{The Law of Modular Rank Conservation}{mod_rank_law} For a modular data manifold, the sufficient block dimension $d_{block}$ for a learnable weight matrix $W$ is bounded by the intrinsic information density of the local cluster, invariant to the global dimension $D_{model}$.
+\begin{proposition}[Theoretical Bound on Modular Capacity] For a modular data manifold, the sufficient block dimension $d_{block}$ for a learnable weight matrix $W$ is bounded by the intrinsic information density of the local cluster, invariant to the global dimension $D_{model}$.
 The governing inequality is given by:

-where: \begin{itemize} \item $R_{\text{NMI}}$ is the \textbf{Critical Correlation Radius}, defined as the threshold where the pairwise Normalized Mutual Information (NMI) drops below the noise floor $\epsilon$: $R_{\text{NMI}} = \sup \{r : \text{NMI}(X_i, X_j) > \epsilon \}$. \item $\sigma(r)$ is the \textbf{Singular Value Density} of the feature space at correlation distance $r$. \item $\gamma > 1$ is the \textbf{Transversality Safety Factor}, a scalar derived from Theorem 2.7 (Stability) ensuring the optimization path remains within the non-singular neighborhood of the RPTP set. \end{itemize} \end{theorem}
+where: \begin{itemize} \item $R_{\text{NMI}}$ is the \textbf{Critical Correlation Radius}, defined as the threshold where the pairwise Normalized Mutual Information (NMI) drops below the noise floor $\epsilon$: $R_{\text{NMI}} = \sup \{r : \text{NMI}(X_i, X_j) > \epsilon \}$. \item $\sigma(r)$ is the \textbf{Singular Value Density} of the feature space at correlation distance $r$. \item $\gamma > 1$ is the \textbf{Transversality Safety Factor}, a scalar derived from Theorem 2.7 (Stability) ensuring the optimization path remains within the non-singular neighborhood of the RPTP set. \end{itemize} \end{proposition}